-- A. Promote support to demonstrate vitality of SMEs and micro/small businesses and agricultural, forestry, and fishery businesses sustaining regional economies by creating and maintaining employment, etc. - B. Promote coordination with local communities and contribute to regional revitalization by ascertaining results in regions that have been affected by changes in the business environment from the pandemic and participating in regional projects such as comprehensive strategies of the local government. - C. Commit to contributing to local communities by expanding activities rooted in local areas.
+- A. Promote support to demonstrate vitality of SMEs and micro/small businesses and agricultural, forestry, and fishery businesses sustaining regional economies by creating and maintaining employment, etc. - B. Promote coordination with local communities and contribute to regional revitalization by engaging in activities rooted in local areas including ascertaining conditions in regions that have been affected by changes in the business environment from the pandemic and other factors and participating in regional projects such as comprehensive strategies of the local government.